 Return a Response Directly¶

-When you create a FastAPI path operation you can normally return any data from it: a dict
+When you create a FastAPI path operation you can normally return any data from it: a dict, a list, a Pydantic model, a database model, etc.

 Tip

-itself is a sub-class of Response
+JSONResponse itself is a sub-class of Response.

-And when you return a Response
+And when you return a Response, FastAPI will pass it directly.

 It won't do any data conversion with Pydantic models, it won't convert the contents to any type, etc.